civictheme/monorepo-drupal/docroot/themes/contrib/civic/civic-library/docs/grid.md

 ## Advanced
-For more advanced modification and overriding, the grid system internals are defined within `_variables.base.scss` which provides plenty of options to change the grid system
+For more advanced modification and overriding, the grid system internals are defined within `_variables.base.scss` which provides plenty of options to change the grid system however this is not recommended as it can have significant changes to the design system which may not be at first apparent.